Der perfekte Elevator Pitch

 • Your core service

-• Your specialization
+• Your specialisation

 You don’t have to include all of the points mentioned in the subline, because it shouldn’t be too long.
 For example, if the target group has already been mentioned in the headline, you can dispense with it in the subline.